ahmedkhamessi/ahmedkhammessi.github.io/_posts/2022-03-09-Beyond-the-CKS.md

 ## Cloud

-If the cloud layer is vulnerable or configured in a vulnerable way there is no guarantee that the components built upon that will be secure.
+If the cloud layer is vulnerable or configured in a vulnerable way there is no guarantee that the components built upon it will be secure.
 Thus the first checkpoint is to check out security fundamentals documented by the cloud provider of your choice, as an example this is the [Azure security overview](https://docs.microsoft.com/en-us/azure/security/fundamentals/overview) that goes over the built-in capabilities in the core functional areas

 - Operations
 - Applications